 We have been inside for months, and now summer is here.
 Don’t let your summer hair reflect those doldrums you feel being cooped up at home.
 Summer means more time in the scorching sun.
 Hot, steamy weather, invites us to take frequent dips in chlorinated pools or plunges into the ocean to keep cool.
 If you have longer hair, you tend to put it up in a ponytail to raise it off your neck.
-All of these factors – sun, chlorine, hair ties, and saltwater – can wreak havoc on your tresses and cause breakage and frizz.
+All of these factors – summer sun, chlorine pool water, hair ties, and saltwater – can wreak havoc on your tresses and cause breakage, split ends, and frizzy hair.

 “You need to make sure to keep your hair healthy during the summer months,” advises Master Stylist Jeanette Schafer.
 As a professional hairstylist for 20 years, she has seen first-hand the damage that can happen if you don’t take the proper steps to care for your summer hair.

 Schafer offers these 10 tips to keep your hair healthy through the sweltering summer.